 Because of its simplicity and compactness, this is a self-contained and portable type that uses a urine separating system, making it excellent for houses.

-There are many features which make this the best overall waterless composting toilet-There is no holding tank, so the toilet is odor-free, and it has an integrated fan to improve air circulation for a fresher smelling environment.
+There are many features that make this the best overall waterless composting toilet-There is no holding tank, so the toilet is odor-free, and it has an integrated fan to improve air circulation for a fresher smelling environment.

-Having no complex plumbing setup makes it easy to install, clean and maintain.
+Having no complex plumbing setup makes it easy to install, clean, and maintain.

 Despite the many desirable features of this model, there are some drawbacks to consider.
 The toilet has a smaller urine container which tends to fill up faster than some other models, this means the bowl has to be cleaned out more frequently.

 This also makes it more difficult to clean out solid waste.
 Finally, a deal-breaker for many, if the toilet malfunctions, there may be a slight odor.

 Due to its hand crank agitation in its core, Nature’s Head Dry Compost Toilet with Standard Crank Handle Design provides the users with a better and faster cleaning ability.

 This waterless toilet functions on a urine-diverting mechanism and is self-contained.
 It is built-in with a 12v power plug and fan for low volume air circulation.